 Treating Tooth Decay

 The American Dental Association states that 91 percent of Americans over 20 have experienced cavities and tooth decay at some point in their lives.
 Thankfully, if there is a cavity present, we are well equipped to handle the task.
-Whether small or large, no matter the tooth, fillings can repair the damage created by cavities.
+Whether small or large, no matter the tooth, dental fillings can repair the damage created by cavities.

 Dental exams are particularly important for early cavity detection and treatment.
 While a routine dental exam occurs only twice a year, they provide us with crucial information about your overall dental health.
 These exams are typically followed by a deep dental cleaning that removes plaque buildup and applies a protective fluoride finish.